mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

 $ ./gradlew buildImage
 {% endhighlight %}

 to create the image.
-You can verify that it succeded and created one image with two different tags via:
+You can verify that it succeeded and created one image with two different tags via:

 {%highlight bash%}
 $ docker images | grep cubarnetes